-In Islam, the morning prayer (Fajr) and the Night Prayer (Isha) have significant importance.
+In Islam, the Fajr prayer and the Isha Prayer have significant importance.
 As these are the timings of the sleep/rest for the people.
-So, there is a great reward of offering these two prayers as narrated in the following Hadith.
+Therefore, there is a great reward of offering these two Prayers as narrated in the following Hadith.

 Abdullah b.
 ‘Amr reported (R.A) that:

 “The time of the noon prayer is when the sun passes the meridian and a man’s shadow is the same (length) as his height, (and it lasts) as long as the time for the afternoon prayer has not come; the time for the afternoon prayer is as long as the sun has not become pale; the time of the evening prayer is as long as the twilight has not ended; the time of the night prayer is up to the middle of the average night and the time of the morning prayer is from the appearance of dawn, as long as the sun has not risen; but when the sun rises, refrain from prayer for it rises between the horns of the devil.”
 (Muslim)

 Abu Qatadah (R.A) reported that the Messenger (S.A.W) of Allah said:

 “There is no negligence in sleeping, but the negligence lies in not praying a prayer until the time of the next prayer has come.
 And whosoever does so should pray as soon as he becomes aware of the negligence.”
 (Muslim)

 “If it were not to be a hardship on the Ummah, I would have ordered them to delay the Isha Salah until a third or half of the night had passed.”
 (Tirmidhi)

 “Allah’s Apostle offered Witr prayer at different nights at various hours extending (from the ‘Isha’ prayer) up to the last hour of the night.”
 (Bukhari)